Gibanica – a Serbian recipe for a delicious layered cheese pie or cheese pita made with phyllo or yufka dough and lots of cheese.

 - fine sea salt to taste

 - Roughly mash the feta cheese with a fork in a large bowl.350 g cow milk feta

-- Mix: Add the lightly beaten eggs, sour cream, cottage cheese, whole milk and add salt to taste.
-The amount of salt you need depends on how salty the feta cheese is, you should definitely try the mixture and add salt accordingly.5 eggs + 200 g cup sour cream/ ¾ cup + 200 g cottage cheese/ ¾ cup + ½ liter whole milk/ 2 cups + fine sea salt to taste
+- Mix: Add the lightly beaten eggs, sour cream, cottage cheese, and whole milk, and add salt to taste.
+The amount of salt you need depends on how salty the feta cheese is; you should definitely try the mixture and add salt accordingly.5 eggs + 200 g cup sour cream/ ¾ cup + 200 g cottage cheese/ ¾ cup + ½ liter whole milk/ 2 cups + fine sea salt to taste

 Assemble the gibanica:

-- Grease the baking dish (approximately 30x22 cm/ 12x9 inches) with 1 tablespoon olive oil.
+- Grease the baking dish with 1 tablespoon olive oil.

-- Open the packet of dough, take out two sheets of dough, while keeping the rest covered at all times.
+- Dough: Open the packet of dough and take out two sheets of dough while keeping the rest covered at all times.
 Cover the dough you are not working with with a damp towel to prevent it from drying out.
 Work quickly.750 g phyllo or yufka dough/ 1.5 lb

 - First layer: Place the first two dough sheets in the greased baking dish.
-The dough sheets should hang over the edges of the baking dish, when you are finished with filling the pie, you will seal it using these overlapping pieces of dough.
+The dough sheets should hang over the edges of the baking dish; when you are finished filling the pie, you will seal it using these overlapping pieces of dough.

-- Mix together the remaining olive oil and 2 tablespoons hot water.
-Brush the top of the pie with this mixture and leave it to soak on the counter while you preheat the oven, my convection oven needs about 10 minutes to get hot.
+- Brush: Mix the remaining 2 tablespoons of olive oil and 2 tablespoons of hot water.
+Brush the top of the pie with this mixture and leave it to soak on the counter while you preheat the oven to 170°C/ 340°C (about 10-15 minutes).

 - Bake the gibanica for about 45 minutes or until golden brown and set.
 Serve hot or cold as suggested above.